 John B. Phillips Award

 The Phillips Award (first given in 2004 to honor the memory of Prof. John B. Phillips, the inventor of GCxGC) recognizes individuals who have typically worked in the GCxGC field for less than 10 years but have demonstrated good leadership through their scientific peer-reviewed work.
-Due to the COVID-19 pandemic, the Phillips award was not held in 2020, but both awardees (for 2020 and 2021) will be presenting lectures at this virtual symposium.
-For a full list of the John B. Phillips awards, please click on Prof. Phillips's picture.

-Richard D. Sacks Award
+Richard D. Sacks Awards

 The Sacks Awards were established in 2013 to honor the memory of Prof. Richard D. Sacks, a world-renowned analytical chemist who embraced the GCxGC technology in his laboratory at the University of Michigan (USA) for a few years before his untimely death in February 2006.
 These awards recognize the 3 most outstanding student presentations at the symposium, which are selected by members of the organizing committee.
-Please click on Prof. Sacks's picture to access the full list of Sacks Awards winners.